 If you have insufficient funds to maximize the FHSA and you anticipate that you will be able to use the FHSA funds to buy a home within the life of the FHSA, you may want to consider transferring funds from your RRSP to the FHSA—taking into consideration the annual limit of $8,000.
 As the contributions were previously deducted for tax purposes, you will not get a tax deduction on this transfer but a subsequent withdrawal to purchase a qualifying home will be tax-free.
 However, this transfer from your RRSP to an FHSA will not restore your RRSP contribution room.

 On the other hand, if you have excess funds after contributing to the FHSA, you should consider contributing to your RRSP to participate in the Home Buyers’ Plan (HBP).
-The HBP allows an individual to withdraw up to $35,000 from their RRSP to purchase a qualifying home with no immediate tax consequences.
-Keep in mind that amounts withdrawn under the HBP must be repaid to an RRSP over a period of 15 years.
+The HBP allows an individual to withdraw up to $60,000 after April 16, 2024 (previously $35,000) from their RRSP to purchase a qualifying home with no immediate tax consequences.
+The increase in withdrawal limit was announced in the 2024 Federal Budget.

 If you have already maximized your contributions to the FHSA and considered the HBP under the RRSP, although the TFSA is not specifically geared towards savings for the purchase of a first home, it can also be used to save for this major purchase.
 This option would be more advantageous than investing in a non-registered account as your TFSA allows for growth and withdrawals to be tax-free.